kuhchung/kuhchung.github.io/pages/Running-the-Moga-Business.md

 - Honey.
 Honey honey honey.
 Put these on 10 cycles with Bizzy Bees.
 Trade for Bizzy Bees.
 FARM HONEY.
 - Flashbugs (FLASH BOMBS!)
-- Godbugs (ingredient for Max Potion)
+- Godbugs (ingredient for Max Potion, Lifepowder)
 - Might Seed
-- Dragon Toadstool
+- Blue Mushroom (ingredient for Nutrients/Mega Nutrients)

+If Loc Lac vendors provide it, don't farm it!

 ## Cycling your days
 Once your farm and fish empire is running, *always* sleep at night.
 This allows your boats and farm to advance another half day, accelerating their output.